-Current project - Sustainable fishing in Greenland: impact of deep-sea trawling on benthic ecosystems
+PhD project - Sustainable fishing in Greenland: impact of deep-sea trawling on benthic ecosystems

 The Fal oyster fishery, Cornwall, has been in operation since Roman times and is the last remaining commercial sailing fleet in Europe.
 Fishers continue to employ traditional methods, deploying hand-hauled dredges and from sailing boats and rowing punts.
 This offers a stark counterfactual to the increasing power and mechanisation of commercial fisheries in the last 100 years.
 Working with collaborators at the University of Exeter, data from GPS loggers on boats and fisheries monitoring data was combined to gain insights into this unique fishery.

 Ongoing involvement in a long-term terrestrial ecological monitoring project in the dry-forest and mangroves of the Mahamavo watershed, northwest Madagascar.
 The project combines multi-taxa survey data with remote sensing to understand long-term trends and inform conservation.
 This is achieved through collaboration between the University of Oxford, Operation Wallacea, Development and Biodiversity Conservation Action Madagascar (DBCAM) and the community of Mariarano.